 Russian singer (contralto/mezzo-soprano) and teacher (b.
-14/26 April 1856; d.
-1923 in Petrograd), born Aleksandra Vladimirovna Svyatlovskaya (Александра Владимировна Святловская); also known after her marriage as Aleksandra Vladimirovna Müller (Александра Владимировна Миллер), or as Madame de Swiatlowsky in England
+26 April/8 May 1855 or 1856; d.
+1923 in Petrograd), born Aleksandra Vladimirovna Svyatlovskaya (Александра Владимировна Святловская); also known after her marriage as Aleksandra Vladimirovna Müller (Александра Владимировна Миллер), or as Madame de Swiatlowsky in England.

 Tchaikovsky and Svyatlovskaya

 Svyatlovskaya became a soloist at the Bolshoi Theatre in Moscow in 1875 and sang there until 1887.
 Tchaikovsky wrote favourably of her early performances in his music review articles (see TH 303, TH 312 and TH 313).
 In 1887, she created the role of Solokha in the opera Cherevichki.
 In the following years her engagements took her to Germany and (in the 1890s) to London.
 At the turn of the century Svyatlovskaya also appeared as an oratorio and lieder singer, and in 1904 she set up her own private opera company in Moscow.
 Apart from Tchaikovsky, she corresponded with several other leading Russian composers (Nikolay Rimsky-Korsakov, Aleksandr Grechaninov, etc.).

 She helped to organize many stagings of Russian operas in London, and it is very likely that the first English-language production of Tchaikovsky's Yevgeny Onegin at the Olympic Theatre on 17 October 1892 [N.S.] was undertaken on her initiative.